khushi-2002/test-repo/Day4.md

-Day-4:
+# Day-4:

 Random function:

+---

 The function which produces random numbers b/w the range
 Example: import random-- > Python module : Piece of the code which can be used to use it in our programs random_number = random.randint(100,200): Random numbers between 100 and 200 including both

-For Floating point numbers
+For Floating point numbers:
 random_float = random.random()--> Not including 1, thus [0,1)

-For producing random numbers between 0 and 5 random_float = random.random()*5 : But not including 5
+For producing random numbers between 0 and 5: random_float = random.random()*5 : But not including 5

 Lists: